nimaqalizadeh/favorite-animals/README.md

 - Login: `/accounts/login`
 - Logout: `/accounts/logout`

-Register a new user, log in, and log out to manage your animal records.
+Register a new user, log in, and log out to manage your note records.

-2. **Animal Management**
+2. **Note Management**

-After logging in, you can manage your animals through the following URL:
+After logging in, you can manage your notes through the following URL:

-- View and Add Animals: `/animals/`
+- View and Add Notes: `/notes/`

-Use the form to add new animals.
+Use the form to add new notes.
 This operation is handled via AJAX.

 3. **API Endpoints**

-The application provides a RESTful API for managing animals (Only authenticated users can access this endpoint):
+The application provides a RESTful API for managing notes (Only authenticated users can access this endpoint):

-- List and Create Animals: `GET /animals/api/v1/list` and `POST /animals/api/v1/list`
+- List and Create Notes: `GET /notes/api/v1/list` and `POST /notes/api/v1/list`

-- Read, Update, and Delete Animals: `GET /animals/api/v1/detail/<id>/`, `PUT /animals/api/v1/detail/<id>/`, `DELETE /animals/api/v1/detail/<id>/`
+- Read, Update, and Delete Notes: `GET /notes/api/v1/detail/<id>/`, `PUT /notes/api/v1/detail/<id>/`, `DELETE /notes/api/v1/detail/<id>/`

 ## License